gauthampkrishnan/Kotlin_Basics/README.md

 # Kotlin_Basics
-This repository is about basics of Kotlin Programming Lnaguage.
+This repository is about basics of Kotlin Programming Language.